 Creating and Running a Testing Strategy

 With a solid understanding of the business, why people are coming to your site and where they are going, we can create a testing strategy around your site goals.
-This will focus on form design, the website calls to action, layout of landing pages and the wording of your copy.
+This will focus on form design, the website calls to action, the layout of landing pages and the wording of your copy.

-Once the tests have been approved and designed, the tests will be setup to starting running.
+Once the tests have been approved and designed, the tests will be set up to starting running.
 The length of time that tests are run depends on how much traffic is coming to the site and what is being tested.
 After testing has begun, the tests will be monitored daily to gain any new possible insights.
 At the completion of tests the winner, chosen by actual visitor interactions will be used in the next test with a new version.
 This testing should continue in order to keep finding the optimum designs that convert your visitors into customers.

 Where to Start